Courses, events & online resources

-Professional development workshops for academic research staff.
-These workshops are free to all academic research staff.
+IAD workshops and online resources for academic research staff.
+These workshops are free to all University of Edinburgh academic research staff.

 The researcher development workshops and courses have been organised in different ways:

 - Complete course list: contains all the workshops by theme, listed in alphabetical order, with information and user guides to help you locate and book workshops in People and Money Learning app.

 - At-a-glance: lists workshop names and dates this month and next, in date order.

 - Researcher Development Framework (RDF): workshops mapped to the national framework for researcher skills.

 Please be aware that each grouping contains the same workshops overall, just presented in different ways.